ellliewilson/ellliewilson.github.io/_pages/about.md

 My latest project harnesses virtual reality as a rehabilitation tool for treadmill walking.
 This experiment investigates how virtual environments can promote congruence between perceived internal models of self-motion and self-selected walking speed.
 Through this work, I aim to establishing a connection between digital representations for locomotion and physical outcomes that may assist individuals with disabilities.

 When I'm not in the lab, you can usually find me at a coffee shop searching for the best oat milk latte in Philly.
-I love to collect house plants, have recently taken up rock climbing, and am a Carolina Basketball fanatic (go heels!).
-I can also be found wrapped up in a new [book](https://www.goodreads.com/book/show/13623848-the-song-of-achilles),  brewing kombucha, or hanging out with my cat Menchi.
+I also love to collect house plants, have recently taken up rock climbing, and dabble in at home kombucha brewing.

 check out the RISE lab's most recent publication
 ======